gvwilson/thirdbit/fiction/maddy-roo/index.md

 Zeke the bear lumbered over,
 his ax on his shoulder.
 "Wait!"
-Maddy her mother away and stepped between the bear and Dockety.
+Maddy pushed her mother away and stepped between the bear and Dockety.
 "What are you doing?"

 The bear hefted his ax.